 If you are looking for a freelance programmer (whether for web development or for developing desktop software) you will soon find out the average hourly rates on the market.
 But you might ask why so much, and how can the considerable variation in hourly rates asked by developers be explained?

 In this article I will look at hourly rates partially from the freelancer’s perspective.
 By getting more insight into their world you will get a clearer picture of the reasons behind hourly rates.

 Freelancers sell their time (charge per hour) or do their job on a “fixed-price” basis.
-Even if they do a fixed-price job they will have calculated the price with time in mind.
+Even if they do a fixed-price job they will calculate the price with time in mind.
 If they are pricing a job too low then they get less than expected per hour; if they charge too high they can be priced out.
 When quoting a fixed cost most of freelancers will think of how much they earn during the time of the project.

-When setting her hourly rate a freelancer has to take a number of factors in consideration:
+When setting an hourly rate a freelancer has to take a number of factors in consideration:

 - What are the average market rates?